View Annapurna Base Camp in a larger map

 Annapurna Base Camp Trek – NABC15

-Annapurna Base Camp Trekking combines some of the most spectacular mountain scenery with fascinating insights into the lives of people in the Himalaya.
-Annapurna Base Camp, at 4,130 m (13,549 ft), is a rudimentary campsite on Mt.
+Annapurna Base Camp Trek itinerary offers up some of the most spectacular mountain scenery with fascinating insights into the lives of people in the Himalaya.
+The Base Camp, at 4,130 m (13,549 ft), is a rudimentary campsite on Mt.
 Annapurna I, 8,091 m (26,545 ft).
 The trek takes you through the Oak and Rhododendron forests that complement the culturally rich Gurung and Magar villages of the region.
 The splendor of Machhapuchhre (6,993 m), Annapurna I and Hiunchuli (6,441 m) yield stupendous views, and will remain with you for years to come.

 Day 1 Arrival day in Kathmandu (1,300m/4,264 ft.)